Curious George (video game): Plot

 The game begins with Ted discovering an ancient idol in an African jungle, only to find it is three inches tall.
 He leaves the jungle in disappointment, giving George (voiced by Frank Welker) his yellow hat.
 George follows Ted through the jungle and on board a cargo ship, which serves as the setting for the next level.
-Onboard the cargo ship, George makes his way out of the cargo hold, where he is greeted by two sailors on deck.
+On board the cargo ship, George makes his way out of the cargo hold, where he is greeted by two sailors on deck.
 The sailors tell George to dance, which leads to the first dancing minigame.
 After the dance, the sailors challenge George to complete an obstacle course.
 George explores the rest of the ship before returning to the hold, where the level ends as the ship arrives at its destination.

 Following Ted off the ship, George rides on the top of cars and follows Ted's cab through the city, before arriving at a construction site.
 Navigating through the construction site, George spots Ted entering his apartment building, and makes his way inside Ted's room by climbing the balconies.
 Upon his arrival, his scent attracts the attention of Ivan, the building's doorman, who enforces a "no pets" policy.
 George sneaks through the apartment to avoid Ivan, before entering the penthouse of Ms. Plushbottom, leading to the second minigame.
 George is then discovered and evicted from the apartment along with Ted.